mmc-marcominas/books/docs/fastify/MVP-01.md

    * deliver a GET endpoint that returns author list
    * deliver a Makefile with tests saving and retrieving authors

-## Implementatio details
+## Implementation details

-Database access is implemented by thius [database plung](../../src/plugins/database.js) with:
+Database access is implemented by this [database plugin](../../src/plugins/database.js) with:

  * a `validateCollectionNames` method to force use of `collections` enum to set name of colletion to be used by database instance.
  * a `exists` method to be used on creation and avoid duplication insertion since name is the only value on document for now.